carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

   the combinator `/`.
 * `"..."_sptok` is a string match in which the spaces are required in free form source.
+* `"..."_id` is a string match for a complete identifier (not a prefix of a longer identifier or keyword).
 * `parenthesized(p)` is shorthand for `"(" >> p / ")"`.
 * `bracketed(p)` is shorthand for `"[" >> p / "]"`.
 * `nonEmptyList(p)` matches a comma-separated list of one or more